Candace Owens: Anti-black racism and Black Lives Matter

-During her April 2019 testimony before the House Judiciary Committee on the rise of hate crimes and white supremacists in the United States, Owens made the claim that the Southern strategy employed by the Republican Party to increase political support among white voters in the South by appealing to racism against African Americans was a "myth" that "never happened".
-This was disputed by several historians who said that the existence of the Southern strategy was well documented in contemporaneous sources dating back to the Civil Rights era, with historian Kevin M. Kruse, who writes about modern conservatism, calling Owens's statement "utter nonsense".

-In June 2019, Owens said that African Americans had it better in the first 100 years after the abolition of slavery than they have since and that socialism was at fault.
+During her April 2019 testimony before the U.S. House Judiciary Committee on the rise of hate crimes and white supremacists in the United States, Owens made the claim that the Southern strategy employed by the Republican Party to increase political support among white voters in the South by appealing to racism against African Americans was a "myth" that "never happened".
+This was disputed by several historians who said that the existence of the Southern strategy was well documented in contemporaneous sources dating back to the Civil Rights era, with historian Kevin M. Kruse, who writes critically about modern conservatism, calling Owens' statement "utter nonsense".
+In June 2019, Owens said that African Americans had it better in the first 100 years after the abolition of slavery in the United States than they have since, and that socialism was at fault.

 In June 2020, Owens claimed that George Soros paid people to protest the murder of George Floyd.
 Shortly afterwards, she argued that George Floyd "was not a good person.
 I don't care who wants to spin that."
-She said, "The fact that he has been held up as a martyr sickens me."
-Then-President Trump retweeted Owens's remarks about Floyd.
-In a Facebook video that garnered nearly 100 million views, Owens called Floyd a "horrible human being", citing his criminal record, and called racial biases among police a "fake narrative."

-On April 20, 2021, Owens claimed that the guilty verdict given to former police officer Derek Chauvin for murdering George Floyd was "mob justice" and "This was not a fair trial.
+She said: "The fact that he has been held up as a martyr sickens me."
+Then-President Trump retweeted Owens' remarks about Floyd.
+In a Facebook video that garnered nearly 100 million views, Owens called Floyd a "horrible human being", citing his criminal record, and called racial biases among police a "fake narrative".
+On April 20, 2021, Owens claimed that the trial of Derek Chauvin, the former police officer who was convicted of murdering Floyd, was "mob justice".
+She added: "This was not a fair trial.
 No person can say this was a fair trial."

-On October 3, 2022, during Yeezy SZN 9 fashion show in Paris, Owens posed for a photo with Kanye West wearing a matching shirt with the "WHITE LIVES MATTER" slogan.
-During Paris Fashion Week, West entered negotiations with Owens' husband, the CEO of social networking service Parler, to purchase the website.

-After West posted tweets declaring he would "go Death Con 3 on Jewish people"; Owens defended West, stating that "if you are an honest person, you did not find this tweet antisemitic".
-Owens further accused the Anti-Defamation League of instigating antisemitism following the organization's criticism of West and Kyrie Irving.
-Owens' comments were made before West praised Adolf Hitler in an Infowars interview.
-After the interview, Parler announced that West has canceled his plans to buy the website.
-The Zionist Organization of America condemned Owens' defense of West, calling on her to "retract her offensive, dangerous statements."

-Abortion

-Owens opposes abortion.
-She has called abortion a tool for the "extermination of black babies".